dianamajek7/CheckoutKata/README.md

     - Unit tests also has its files for both the Inventory and Wholesale list
 - There are three menu options on the initial run of the application:
     - To do shopping by adding items into the cart and a receipt is generated
+        - validator - ensures to validate input with an exisitng Sku/itemName
     - To add or remove a stock item, once operation is completed it is updated in the file, making it reusable
-          - It also avoids duplicate item name to be added in the inventory list
+          - It also avoids duplicate item name (SKUs) to be added in the inventory list
     - To add or remove a Special Pricing rule for an item, once operation is completed it is updated in the file, making it reusable
         - It avoids duplicate Pricing rule with same itemName and no of item on offer